 Functions of the National Archives

-In order to prevent damages caused by mold, insects, etc., government documents newly brought into the National Archives from ministries and agencies are fumigated before shelving.
+In order to prevent damages caused by mold, insects, etc., the Specified Historical Public Records and Archives newly brought into the National Archives from ministries and agencies are fumigated before shelving.

-A chamber fumigation system (reduced-pressure type) is used and it takes approximately seven days to complete a fumigation treatment.
+An ethylene oxide fumigation machine (reduced-pressure type) is used and it takes approximately ten days to complete a fumigation treatment.

-Government documents and records for which fumigation treatment and arrangement have been completed are preserved in the stacks area where the temperature is maintained at 22 °C and the humidity at 55% so that they can be protected against direct sunlight, high temperatures and humidity, dust, atmospheric pollutants, etc.
+The Specified Historical Public Records and Archives for which fumigation treatments and arrangement have been completed are stored in the stack area where the temperature is maintained at 22 degrees Celsius and the humidity at 55% so that they can be protected against direct sunlight, high temperatures and humidity, dust, atmospheric pollutants, etc.

-In the stacks area smoke detectors and carbon dioxide and Inergen gas fire extinguishing systems are installed for fire protection.
+In the stack area, smoke detectors and carbon dioxide and Inergen gas fire extinguishing systems are installed for fire protection.

-Catalogs of files (Bosatsu Mokuroku, i.e. catalogs of bound volumes of documents and records) and, in the case of need, detailed catalogs of each item in a file (Kenmei Mokuroku)are created for newly acquired government documents and records.
+Catalogs of files (Bosatsu Mokuroku, i.e. catalogs of bound volumes of records and archives) and, in the case of need, detailed catalogs of each item in a file (Kenmei Mokuroku) are created for newly accessioned Specified Historical Public Records and Archives.
 Catalog data is provided through a Digital Archive System enabling users to search these catalogs on the Internet.

 Of the materials held by the National Archives, many are subject to deterioration over time, and some of them have been damaged by insects, mice, water, smoke, acidification, etc., and may thus be inaccessible to users.